Qiskit/RFCs/0022-circuit-block.md

     circuit.measure_all()
 ```

-We envision two main workflows that users will follow once `box`es and annotations become available to specify twirling, one for regular users and another one for power users:
+We envision two main workflows that users will follow once `box`es and annotations become available to specify twirling, one for regular users and another for power users:

 1. The workflow for regular users:
     - Users initialize a `QuantumCircuit` without boxes, as they do today.